 Simple English definitions for legal terms

-Read a random definition: duty of care
+Read a random definition: price amendment

 Falcidian portion: In Roman law, when someone dies and leaves an inheritance, the Falcidian portion is the one-fourth part of the estate that one or more heirs are allowed to keep.
 This means that even if someone is not named as an heir, they may still be entitled to a portion of the inheritance.
 It is also known as quarta Falcidiana.
 This is different from the forced heir, who is entitled to a specific portion of the inheritance by law.